cannlytics/cannlytics/docs/src/developers/development.md

 ### Style <a name="style"></a>

 Style distinguishes one site from another.
 You are free and encouraged to modify the style to create a site that is uniquely yours.
-See [style.md](style.md) for a guide on the personal website's style.
 [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) is used for styling templates.
 You can install Bootstrap with:

 ```shell
 npm install bootstrap